rust-lang/nomicon/src/send-and-sync.md

 [uses libraries][mutex-guard-not-send-comment] that require you to ensure you don't try to free a lock that you acquired in a different thread.
 If you were able to Send a MutexGuard to another thread the destructor would run in the thread you sent it to, violating the requirement.
-MutexGuard can still be sync because all you can send to another thread is an `&MutexGuard` and dropping a reference does nothing.
+MutexGuard can still be Sync because all you can send to another thread is an `&MutexGuard` and dropping a reference does nothing.